How Does Sunset Beach Work? - Page 6

 Whole different wave.

 Except that it's not.
 It's the same wave.
 You're still riding it.
-You just finished dealing with the outside, it kind of lays down for a bit, and then it gathers itself back together, stands up in an improbably-long wall, and then just goes off, like high-explosive or something.
+You just finished dealing with the Outside, it kind of lays down for a bit, and then it gathers itself back together, stands up in an improbably-long wall, and then just goes off, like high-explosive or something.

 It is its own world, and it possesses an intensity level that has to be experienced to be believed.

-There are places hidden along the track that a respectable wave might take across the inside section where it becomes surprisingly shallow.
+There are places hidden along the track that a respectable wave might take across the Inside Section where it becomes surprisingly shallow.

 But the wave keeps these places well-concealed, and most times it's not something obvious, like perhaps the bottom at Pipeline or maybe Log Cabins is obvious.